-Across 2020, 80 full-time volunteers supported service delivery and an average of 112 additional volunteers participated to our work on a part-time basis every week from January to March, notably to outreach activities such as the Soup Run and to fundraising events.
-Together, they contributed approximately 54,581 hours of their time to the organisation's work.
+Across 2021, 35 full-time volunteers supported service delivery and an average of 80 additional volunteers participated to our work on a part-time basis every week for the second half of the year, notably to outreach activities such as the Soup Run and to fundraising events.
+Together, they contributed approximately 32,691 hours of their time to the organisation's work.